ramensoftware/windows-11-start-menu-styling-guide/Themes/Windows10/README.md

 ## Installation

-The easiest way to install this theme is to import its mod settings.
+The easiest way to install this theme is to import its styles.
 To do that, follow these steps:

 * Open the Windows 11 Start Menu Styler mod in Windhawk.